Love in the ICU

 I asked my husband to leave and cover for me at the school Valentines Party.
 Then the doctor ran through with me how acidic her blood was, how low her blood pressure was, that her temperature was 93.
 The chaos and scurry in the Emergency Room numbed my senses to the point that it made it hard to focus on what people were saying.
 And the medical staff was moving so fast; I could barely stay out of their way.

-I chose life for her, I decided to resuscitate her, I quickly looked at my brother, and he responded with a look of approval.
+We chose life for her, to resuscitate her, I quickly looked at my brother, and he responded with a look of approval.
 I saw my mom fight for her life.
 It was hard.
 Once they got the breathing tube in, I remember talking to her and reassuring her that she was alright.
 I kept saying, “Mom, it’s me.
 I’m here for you.”
 She ended up being on a ventilator for four days.
 For four days, my brothers and I camped out in an ICU room and tried just to be ourselves.
 We talked about our childhood, and played Uno and prayed.

 My take-aways from this rollercoaster journey:

-- To savor moments, that aren’t sweet.
+- To savor moments, even if they aren’t sweet.

 - Holding a hand that is not holding yours back is still a privilege.
 Speaking to a loved one, who can’t answer back, is still talking to them.
 When my mom finally came to and was able to speak with us, she shared that she felt loved.